MONOCHROME[S]

 Works from Jennifer French’s Dream City suite, 2004, deliver the disarming fluidity of French’s handling of time, intuition and the nature of perception.
 The grand scale of her blown up, blown out images of selected architectural entities become dream-like, strangely more emotion than physicality, somehow evoking a sense of shared recognition while being at once unknown yet nostalgic.
 French has carved a niche for herself as New Zealand’s leading specialist photographer of art, documenting New Zealand projects in Venice Biennales and as Gallery Photographer at Auckland Art Gallery Toi o Tamaki.
 Her episodic art practice sits removed from her professional activity, and she has exhibited widely throughout New Zealand.

 Chris Corson-Scott, noted for his large-scale colour photography included in numerous museum exhibitions, and photographic exhibitions in New Zealand, Switzerland and China, presents here for the first time a suite of de-coloured works.
-Devoid of colour not by material process, Corson-Scott captures the real-life greyed monochrome of the proliferation of current residential buildings of no architectural merit that contribute to this country’s shocking housing crisis while purporting to avert it.
+Devoid of colour not by material process, Corson-Scott captures in large scale montages the real-life greyed monochrome of the proliferation of current residential buildings of no architectural merit that contribute to this country’s shocking housing crisis while purporting to avert it.
 As always, his photographs ask us to pay attention to the future of human occupation of our planet.

 • MARIE SHANNON